aosoft/azure-kinect-rs/README.md

 ## Notice

+* Target SDK Version: v1.4.0
-Currently, only Windows is supported.
+* Currently, only Windows is supported.